bboyxen/csv-generator/README.md

 - Output: A structured CSV that allows TagTool_WiZArd to insert correctly formatted image credits and captions.

 ### 4. ToSearchAndReplaceList (Gazetteer + Map)
-This module enables users to look up geographical names via the iDAI.gazetteer API and export place-URI mappings.
+This module enables users to look up geographical names via the iDAI.gazetteer API and export Gazetteer-IDs.

 - Input: Free-text place name (e.g., `Alexandria`)
 - The tool queries the API and displays all matches with types and coordinates.